wultra/powerauth-push-server/docs/Deploying-Wildfly.md

 The `application-ext.properties` file is used to override default configuration properties, for example:

 ```
+spring.datasource.jndi-name=java:/jdbc/powerauth

 # PowerAuth 2.0 Client configuration
 powerauth.service.url=https://[host]:[port]/powerauth-java-server/rest
 ```

+Mind that you should specify `spring.datasource.jndi-name` to use the application server datasource (its declaration is out of the scope of this guideline).
+When configure `spring.datasource.url`, the hikari connection pool is used.
+Spring Boot running on WildFly or JBoos initializes [JtaTransactionManager](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/jta/JtaTransactionManager.html).

 Push Server Spring application uses the `ext` Spring profile which activates overriding of default properties by `application-ext.properties`.